Oslo-kommune-Utdanningsetaten/ki/README.md

 ## Technology

+- Platform: Docker
 - Database: MariaDB
 - Backend: Python and Django
-- Frontend: Vue, JavaScript, CSS
+- Frontend: Vue and JavaScript
-- Authentication: Oauth via Feide
+- Authentication: OAuth via Feide
+- LLM provider: Microsoft Azure

 ## Up and running, as developer

-- You need docker and docker-compose, python v3.13, poetry (`pip install poetry`) and node.js (v18+) installed on your system and available from the command line
+- You need docker and docker-compose, Python, [Poetry](https://python-poetry.org/docs/#installing-with-pipx) and Node.js installed on your system and available from the command line
 - `git clone` this repo
 - Make copies of these files, and modify the variables to match your configuration
   - `.env-example` --> `.env`